michaelcuneo/selfie-app/README.md

 ### Selfie-App - Written as a supplement to automate the processes of duplicating the services of Instagram Scraping and Printing for Ralph Kenke & Elmar Trefz Selfie Factory Installation ###

-Clone this repository to ~/home/pi/Desktop/
+## NB.
+Clone this repository to ~/home/pi/Desktop/ I'll write something better to run the service from elsewhere later. ##

 **TODO:**
-- [ ] Write an automated script to set up everything.
+- [ ] Write an automated script to set everything up properly.
 - [ ] Write a script to automate the CRON setup.

 **To setup a brand new Raspberry Pi from scratch.**